Tech-at-DU/Botshop-SwiftUI-Tutorial/readme.md

 Last use that new view inside the ForEach loop to replace what is there.

+Grid in SwiftUI has a lot of options.
+This examples used LazyVGrid there is also LazyHGrid, Grid, GridRow and a few more ideas.
+CHeck this page for more explanation of Grid in SwiftUI: https://sarunw.com/posts/swiftui-grid/

 ## Navigation

 Add some navigation.
 The orders list should allow us to display a list of items in the order.